betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 As this article is being written, it is impossible to ignore the impact that artificial intelligence (AI), large language models (LLMs), and AI coding agents will have on C++ memory safety.
 It is likely that in the next few years (and perhaps much sooner), improved AI models and coding agents will automate much of the work needed to build out the tooling for memory-safe C++ and to incrementally refactor existing legacy C++ codebases to use memory-safe C++ types and idioms.
 While any type of change to existing software can be risky, the incremental approach of refactoring existing C++ code is likely much lower risk than trying to completely rewrite large, complex codebases (e.g., convert from C++ to Rust).
-It will likely take artificial super intelligence (ASI) to rewrite complete legacy codebases from C++ to Rust, but much less capable AI models and tools can likely incrementally refactor C++ code.
+It will likely take artificial superintelligence (ASI) to rewrite complete legacy codebases from C++ to Rust, but much less capable AI models and tools can likely incrementally refactor C++ code.
 (We may not even need artificial general intelligence (AGI) to achieve the latter.)
 It will be fascinating to see what is possible in the near future to automate-away memory safety issues in legacy C++ codes through the application of these tools and updated standards.
 This is an exciting time to be C++ HPC developer and researcher!